magonxesp/bus/README.md

 Although, the endpoints with ``GET`` method are fully synchronous.

+The PostgreSQL database doesn't use foreign keys for allow concurrent inserts without throwing errors of foreign key violations.

 ### Example applications available

 * *in-memory*: Uses the sync in memory bus implementation.